 With any new strategy or proposed improvements to existing strategies, certain aspects of your business need to change and evolve.
 This could include the following:

-- Using social media to alert new and existing customers of your food delivery feature.
-This includes any promotional offers or any business updates, such as implementing third-party delivery solutions.
+- Using social media to alert new and existing customers of your new food delivery feature.
+This includes any promotional offers or any business updates, such as implementing third-party delivery solutions

-- Choosing an omnichannel approach that includes push notifications and email as well as social media.
-That way, your customers won’t miss out on any offers or updates.
+- Choosing a multi-channel approach that includes push notifications and email as well as social media.
+That way, your customers won’t miss out on any offers or updates

 3. Control Costs

-Implementing food delivery can be costly as there are a number of factors to consider, such as:
+Implementing a food delivery channel can be costly for a number of reasons such as:

-- Marketing efforts that require additional resources, such as hiring an external agency.
+- Marketing efforts that require additional resources, such as hiring an external agency or running costly promotions

-There are a number of ways you can ensure you keep costs low while maintaining a high-quality customer experience and sufficient pay for your staff and drivers.
+There are a number of ways you can ensure you are keeping costs low while maintaining a high-quality customer experience and sufficient pay for your staff and drivers.

-For example, it’s worth considering simplifying your menu to ensure inventory costs are controlled.
+For example, why not consider simplifying your food menu to ensure inventory costs are better controlled?
 In doing so, you can be sure your menu is suitable for delivery and cost-effective for your restaurant.
 Additionally, you can choose a food delivery vendor that incorporates branding solutions within its offering.
 That way, your marketing costs for any delivery campaigns will be bundled along with the software you’re using.

 4. Create Metrics and Gather Data

-Data is a powerful tool for any business and it’s important to understand just how impactful it can be for future decision-making.
-When choosing your food delivery software vendor, be sure to look into the reporting and analytics offering they may or may not include.
-The insights you can gather from your chosen software about how your food delivery operations is performing overall as well as the granular details within the process will be extremely valuable to you and your business down the line.
+Even though it sounds like a scary word, data is a powerful tool for any business and it’s important to understand just how impactful it can be for future decision-making.
+When choosing your food delivery software vendor, be sure to look into the reporting and analytics offerings they may or may not include.
+Food delivery data is crucial if you want to understand your customer and how they think.
+The insights you can gather from your chosen software about how your food delivery operations are performing overall as well as the granular details within the process will be extremely valuable to you and your restaurant delivery service down the line.
 Remember, when it comes to a fool-proof strategy, long-term thinking is what will ensure its sustainability.